 We’ve all been there (and if you haven’t been there yet, it will happen eventually) where a customer comes to our inbox with an issue that needs addressing.
 Maybe you two didn’t see eye to eye, or something transpired that the customer didn’t like or disagrees with.

-Anything from shipping delays or complaints about colors can lead customers to ask for something that is outside the realm of your policy.
+Anything from shipping delays or complaints about colors can lead customers to ask for something that is outside the realm of your business policies.

 There are many ways this can play out but all businesses have to provide customer service and will at times encounter customers with problems and need to make executive decisions about how to respond.
 It’s usually not a favored part of the job of a small business owner but it IS part of the job, unfortunately.